bitmark-inc/docs/learning-bitmark/working-with-bitmarks/using_bitmark_shares.md

 * [Swap bitmark shares](#swapping-bitmark-shares) with others.

-Currently, only the Bitmark-CLI supports performing those transactions of bitmark shares.
+Currently, only the Bitmark CLI supports performing those transactions of bitmark shares.

 > **NOTE:** Transactions related to the bitmark share require a transaction fee.
 On the bitmark network, the fee can be pay by BTC or LTC
 >